2025 Property Taxes in California: What You Should Know

 Property taxes typically are based on a property's assessed value rather than its current fair market value.
 In most states, tax assessments are conducted every one to five years and are not changed when a property is sold or transferred as a gift.

 “In 1978, California voters approved Prop.
 13, a state constitutional amendment known as 'The People's Initiative to Limit Property Taxation' that was meant to protect older residents who were unable to keep up with large property tax increases," Walker said.
-“Several propositions since then have tinkered with property taxes."
+“Several propositions since then have tinkered with property taxes in California."

 Homeowners who plan to transfer their residence to their children now, or as part of their inheritance, should seek professional advice so they understand the impact of current property tax rules.